jnthas/pin-manager/README.md

 };

-// Create a instace of device manager passing params Devicemanager deviceManager(server, devices);
+// Create an instace of device manager passing params DeviceManager deviceManager(server, devices);

 // Initialize in setup